niklashog/Thymer-Catppuccin-Mocha/README.md

 2. Open up Thymer.
 Press Ctrl + P >  Upload Custom CSS > paste (Ctrl + V) > Click Save.
 3. Press Ctrl + P again > Set Theme & Dark or Light Appearance > Catppuccin Mocha.

-## To do
+## To do / work in progress
-- Background colours on noteblocks are inconsistent with the new main background colour
+- Background colours on plain blocks, code blocks and warnings are inconsistent with the palette.
 - Colour of headings

 ## Changelog